-So Many Ways to Communicate Yet We Are More Isolated Than Ever
+So Many Ways to Communicate, but are we More Isolated Than Before?

 Facebook has wonderful qualities.
 We can find old friends and remain connected to them and instantly know what they are having for breakfast half way across the globe.
-We can easily organize meetings and connect to any group we want.
-We are changing the world with Facebook and we can achieve real political impact.
+We can easily organize meetings and connect to any group type of group we desire.
+We are changing the world with Facebook I’m just not sure what the impact will be.
 But perhaps because of this amazing power and flexibility a disturbing trend have emerged: we are virtualizing our reality.

 This is getting so out of hand I feel like I’m among zombies when I walk down the street.
 People looking at their phones with a blank stare, their minds far away in an imaginary existence that is completely fabricated by Samsung or Apple.
 On the highway I look to my side and I see every single person texting while they drive.
-I think it would be safer if they’re drunk – but that might be happening too.
+I think it would be safer if they’re drunk – the thought that they might be drunk too is scary.

 People travel to distant countries seeking to enrich their lives but miss everything because they are too busy looking at their phones most of the time.
 At our family gatherings we no longer need to talk to anybody and find out how much we disagree; everyone can comfortably escape to their own private little world inside their tablets, phones, and laptops where we are in control of our reality.
 We are creatures of comfort but we have become victims of our own creation.
 Somehow I think we had more when we had less.
 The new generation was born into this tech world and don’t even know what it was like without Internet or computers.